frankwang95/frankwang95.github.io/_posts/2019-06-01-semantic-entity-segmentation-dataset.md

 tags: data NLP
 ---

 I recently wrote about a lightweight model that I used for segmentation of semantic entities in text.
 In our discussion, we described an application of this model to extracting references to monetary values.
 The data used to train our model I recently uploaded to [GitHub](https://github.com/borrowbot/data_model_repo) along with another dataset containing data for segmenting out references to dates.
-This post will serve as a reference to the interpreting these tiny ($$O(100)$$) datasets as provided.
+This post will serve as a reference to interpreting these tiny ($$O(100)$$) datasets as provided.

 # General Schema

 Both datasets covered here consist of scraped submission titles from the [r/borrow](https://www.reddit.com/r/borrow/) subreddit, which is a community which enables the coordination of personal loans between redditors.
 Each of the scraped submission titles comes with a label marking the segments in the strings which contain the semantic entities of interest.
-We serialize our input/labels label pairs using [YAML](https://yaml.org/) which trade off storage efficiency for human readability and are delivered as a series of relatively small files.
+We serialize our input/labels label pairs using [YAML](https://yaml.org/) which trades off storage efficiency for human readability and are delivered as a series of relatively small files.
 In all, each file might look something like this:

 ```yaml